 Here is what you will need to get started:

-- One liter of BioCalce Classico limewash paint.
-It can cover 125 – 150 sq. ft.
-Most typical sized fireplaces will only need one liter.
+- 1 QT./1L of Classico Limewash paint.
+It covers 125 – 150 sq. ft.
+Most typical-sized fireplaces will only need one.

 - Spray bottle filled with water.